 In Greater Chicago, we look forward to a warm spring and summer after our typically cold and windy winters that bring lots of snow and ice.

-But the 2023-2024 winter was a bit different.
-February finished as the warmest on record for Chicago, with average temperatures ending up at more than 10 degrees above normal.
 In fact, of all the seasons in Chicago, winter has been warming the fastest.
-A Climate Central study shows our winters have warmed more than 3 degrees during the period of 1970 through 2021.
+A Climate Central study shows that our winters have warmed by more than 3 degrees during the period from 1970 to 2021.

 So, sure, we enjoyed a milder winter than what we were used to, but does a warm winter harm the landscape?